chengwenxi/nitro/docs/arbos/common-precompiles.md

 # [MtGasInfo][MtGasInfo_link]
 Provides insight into the cost of using the chain.
-These methods have been adjusted to account for Nitro's heavy use of calldata compression.
+These methods have been adjusted to account for Mantle's heavy use of calldata compression.
 Of note to end-users, we no longer make a distinction between non-zero and zero-valued calldata bytes.

 | Methods                                                |                                                                   |
 | :----------------------------------------------------- | :---------------------------------------------------------------- |